2000shivam659/DS-ALGO-22/README.md

 0. Take a look at the existing issues or create your own issues.
 Wait for the Issue to be assigned to you after which you can start working on it.

-1. Find a question you can solve from any of these platforms.
+1. Find/Create a question you can solve from any of these platforms.

 2. Open an issue.